-Figure 11: Vector properties dialog with diagram tab Δ
+Figure 14: Vector properties dialog with diagram tab Δ

-- 1. First click on the Load Vector icon, browse to the QGIS sample dataset folder and load the two vector shape layers alaska.shp and climate.shp. - 2.
-Double click the climate layer in the map legend to open the Layer Properties dialog. - 3.
-Click on the Diagram Overlay and select Bar chart as Diagram type. - 4.
-In the diagram we want to display the values of the three columns T_F_JAN, T_F_JAN and T- F_MEAN.
+- 4. In the diagram we want to display the values of the three columns T_F_JAN, T_F_JAN and T- F_MEAN.
 First select T_F_JAN as Attributes and click Add attribute, then T_F_JUL and finally T_F_MEAN. - 5.
-For linear scaling of the diagram size we define T_F_JUL as classification attribute.

-- 6. Now click on find maximum value, choose a size value and unit and click Apply to display the diagram in the QGIS main window. - 7.
+For linear scaling of the diagram size we define T_F_JUL as classification attribute. - 6.
+Now click on find maximum value, choose a size value and unit and click Apply to display the diagram in the QGIS main window. - 7.
 You can now adapt the chart size, or change the attribute colors double clicking on the color values in the attribute field.
-Figure 12 gives an impression. - 8.
+Figure 15 gives an impression. - 8.
 Finally click Ok .

-Figure 12: Diagram from temperature data overlayed on a map Δ
+Figure 15: Diagram from temperature data overlayed on a map Δ